 - Recommend a suite of national, uniform police performance and community safety indicators that are or will be feasible to collect.

 - Establish common categories for classifying calls for service and support feasibility work for common data collection.

-- In collaboration with the CACP E-crimes Committee and other relevant stakeholders, improve the availability of cybercrime data via the UCR and other sources.
-Work with the E-crimes Committee to validate statistical needs of policing organizations, as well as an inventory of police and non-police measurements.
+- In collaboration with the E-crimes Committee and other relevant stakeholders, improve the availability of cybercrime data via the UCR and other sources, and work with the E-crimes Committee to validate statistical needs of policing organizations and an inventory of police and non-police measurements.

-- Support the redesigns of the Police Administration Survey and the Homicide Survey.
+- Support the redesign of the Police Administration Survey and the Homicide Survey.

 - Made recommendations regarding the collection of data on unfounded incidents collected via the UCR Survey, developed and implemented changes to the UCR Survey, and developed training.

 - Examined the feasibility of collecting national uniform data on calls for service and endorsed recommendations for standard data collection.

 - Endorsed a national set of standard police performance indicators.